National Archive secrets: whatever happened to the 30-year rule?

 The latest release of secret papers spans more than one decade, as John Rentoul explains

 Of course, there are two big differences today.
 One is that Blair didn’t go ahead with any of these, whereas the current government got as far as putting people on a plane intended for Rwanda before the courts intervened.
-The other is that the Rwanda plan is not for offshore processing of claims for asylum in the UK but for processing by Rwanda of claims for asylum in Rwanda.
+The other is that the Rwanda plan is not to allow for the offshore processing of claims for asylum in the UK, but for the processing by Rwanda of claims for asylum in Rwanda.

 Join our commenting forum